-If specified in the relevant Final Terms, the net proceeds from a specific issue of a Tranche of Notes may be applied exclusively to finance or refinance, in whole or in part, the Eligible Green Projects (as defined in Part IX - 'Green Financing Framework').
+If, in respect of an issue, there is a particular identified use of proceeds, this will be stated in the relevant Final Terms.
+If the Final Terms relating to a specific Tranche of Notes specify that the relevant Notes constitute Green Notes, the Issuer will apply the net proceeds from that specific issue of a Tranche of Notes exclusively to finance and/or refinance, in whole or in part, the Eligible Green Projects (as defined in Part IX - 'Green Financing Framework').
 For further information, please see Part IX - 'Green Financing Framework'.